fog/fog-proxmox/docs/identity.md

 identity.groups.all
 ```

-This returns a collection of `Fog::Identity::Proxmox::Group` models:
+This returns a collection of `Fog::Proxmox::Identity::Group` models:

 Create a group: